 There’s a fine point between washing your phone and giving it a bath.
 Washing is fine.
 Baths are not.
 Your cloth should be damp, but it should never be wet.
 After you’ve applied water and soap or whatever cleaning solution you’ve decided to use to your cloth, wring it out and make sure it’s not dripping at all.
 If it’s dripping, those droplets can go anywhere – and by ‘anywhere’ we mean ‘inside your phone.’
 That’s a one-way ticket to disabling a microphone or getting the inner workings of your phone wet.
 At that point, you better hope that you have valid phone insurance.

 A gentle rub with a damp cloth and some gentle soap works wonders for your phone and its cover, but what about those annoying bits of lint, dust, and other tiny particles that get nestled into the corners of your phone, or trapped between the screen and the casing?
 They’re as likely to be carrying bacteria as anything else, and they’re hard to get out.
 That’s where Scotch tape becomes your friend.
 Put tape down across every groove and crease in your phone, and then slowly and gently pull it back off after it’s had a few seconds to stick to everything.
 All the unwanted debris should come right out with it.
 You could even carefully roll up a piece of tape and poke it into your ports to extract anything that may have become trapped in there.
 It’s like having a brand new phone again!
 If your ports are too small for this, gently poke around in them with a toothpick to see if you can ease the debris loose that way.
 Do not, under any circumstances, attempt to use a vacuum cleaner.

-Nothing is one hundred percent effective, and nothing will be until a reliable treatment for the coronavirus is found.
 In the meantime, take every precaution you can – and that includes making the device you use more than anything else is cleaned every day!